 By default, the sidebar is on the left-hand side of the screen.
 Toggle the Right-hand interface switch to move it to the other side of your canvas.

-When you switch the Brush Cursor on, the outline of your Brush shape will appear when you touch the canvas so you can see in advance the shape of the mark you’ll make.
+When you switch the Brush Cursor on, the outline of your Brush shape will appear when you touch the canvas.
+This is so you can see in advance the shape of the mark you’ll make.

 Connect a second display via cable or AirPlay and toggle Project Canvas.
-The second display will show your canvas only, full-screen - no interface, no zoom, and no interruptions.
-Work on fine details in Procreate while keeping an eye on the big picture.
+The second display will show your canvas only, full-screen - with no interface, zoom, or interruptions.
+This helps you work on fine details in Procreate while keeping an eye on the big picture.

 These interface options use sliders for fine adjustments.